-The word agoraphobia means "a fear of wide, open spaces."
-The word originates from the ancient Greek word "agora," referring to a place of assembly or market place.
+The word comes from the ancient Greek word "agora," referring to a place of assembly or market place.

 Contents of this article:

 Here are some key points about agoraphobia.
 More detail is in the main article.

 - Agoraphobia often develops after having one or more panic attacks.

 - It can lead to various fears, such as the fear of open spaces and the fear of places where escape is difficult, such as elevators.

 - Agoraphobia can make it difficult for a person to leave their house.

 - Physical symptoms include chest pains, dizziness, and shortness of breath.